ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 >65 young professionals started the Ordina kickstarter trajectory this summer, on the 1st of August.
 JWorks counted 8 kickstarters: Mohammed, Jasper, Nicholas, Lennert, Duncan, Lore, Brecht and Imad.
 All looking for a challenge and a fresh start.
 Most of them just graduated, Brecht on the other hand already had other work experience.
-During the Kickstarter program, we were introduced to a wide range of technologies, technologies that play an important role in IT.
+During the Kickstarter program, we were introduced to a wide range of technologies.
+Technologies that play an important role in IT.
 The courses were focused mainly on providing a very hands-on experience as to learn how the different technologies work in practice.

 During the three months kickstarter trajectory, there were two main periods: